 These days it is just a game of providing more on paper functions for the price of the competitor product to get an upper hand.
 The quality factor that differentiated products in the past is slowly fading away.

 The rising popularity of soundbars has also sparked a debate on whether you should get a sound or a bookshelf speaker.
 There are mixed opinions online and people seem to be divided on the matter.
 In this article, we will provide all the necessary details so that as a consumer you can make a more informed decision and not get entangled in the soundbar vs bookshelf speakers debate.

-What is a SoundBar and a Bookshelf Speaker?
+What Is a Soundbar and a Bookshelf Speaker?

 Let us start unwrapping everything about this topic with the basics first.
 A soundbar is a loudspeaker that is shaped like a rod or a pipe.
 The enclosure that houses the drivers takes a lot of horizontal real estate but not much vertical one.

 On the other hand, a bookshelf speaker has a traditional box speaker enclosure.
-The drivers and the mechanism is also different in a bookshelf speaker as it still operates on the year’s old formula of air producing sound.
+The drivers and the mechanism are also different in a bookshelf speaker as it still operates on the year’s old formula of air producing sound.